36% of those starting an apprenticeship in 2018/19 did so at intermediate level (AKA level 2). So they’re pretty popular.

 Applying for an apprenticeship?
 Fantastic news.
 You are going to need a CV that is tailored for an apprenticeship application.
 Check out our Apprenticeship CV Guide, it also has a downloadable CV template.
 Employers will be like playdoh in your hands.

-Why should I do an Intermediate Apprenticeship?
+Why do an intermediate apprenticeship?

-Ten reasons why you simply must do an intermediate apprenticeship.
+Nine reasons why you simply must do an intermediate apprenticeship.
 Intermediate apprenticeships are a bit like recycled paper; the possibilities are endless.